 - the simulation of news or an emergency

 - material that directly advertises products to or is intended to attract children under the age of 13

 - media or messages for or that reference "M" rated video games or content

 - unreasonable, unlikely or extraordinary product or service claims

 - media messages or imagery that strobe or flash

-- media or messages that contain unsubstantiated "miracle" weight loss or other miracle claims of cure
+- media or messages that contain unsubstantiated "miracle" weight loss or other exaggerated claims of cure

 - advertising units that mimic computer functions or deceptively indicate a computer or other function that would be reasonable to the average user to assume as a reason to click the unit

-- 5A click on an Advertisement may only link the end user to the third-party advertiser's site or to relevant sponsored content area on a WebMD Property.
+- 4A click on an Advertisement may only link the end user to the Advertiser's site or to relevant sponsored content area on a WebMD Property.